 Fennel for Menopause

-A new research published in the journal of the North American Menopause Society has revealed that phytoestrogens found in fennel can actually manage menopausal symptoms without posing any side effects.
+New research published in the journal of the North American Menopause Society has revealed that phytoestrogens found in fennel can actually manage menopausal symptoms without posing any side effects.

 Fennel is a hardy, perennial herb commonly known for its medicinal and culinary uses.
 It is commonly used as a spice but with crucial benefits in providing relief for indigestion and premenstrual cramps.
+However, fennel is also available as a supplement if you don’t enjoy the herb’s flavor.

 Fennel for Menopause Symptoms

-The new research on the effectiveness of fennel to help ease the symptoms of menopause was carried out on a number of women but details of the experiment kept secret from them, those administering the intervention and the committee of researchers in charge to evaluate the results of the experiment- it was a triple-blind trial.
+The new research on the effectiveness of fennel to help ease the symptoms of menopause was carried out on a number of women but details of the experiment kept secret from them, those administering the intervention, and the committee of researchers in charge to evaluate the results of the experiment- it was a triple-blind trial.

 The experiment was first carried out on 90 Iranian women between 45 and 60 years.
 All the women were then administered tablets containing 100mg of fennel twice daily for a period of 10 weeks.
 Out of the 90 women, 45 were administered with a placebo and the rest with the fennel capsules.